huginn/huginn/README.md

 ## Deployment

+Huginn can run on Heroku for free!
 Please see [the Huginn Wiki](https://github.com/cantino/huginn/wiki#deploying-huginn) for detailed deployment strategies for different providers.

 ### Optional Setup